houzhenggang/openwrt-vagrant-builder/README.md

-Watchful eyes will immediately discover that `Vagrantfile` configures two provisioners, one for cloning the source repository and bringing up a general development environment for OpenWrt, while the other builds stuff and produces a disk image that can be converted to a box.
+Watchful eyes will immediately discover that `Vagrantfile` configures two provisioners, one for cloning the source repository and bringing up a general build environment for OpenWrt, while the other builds stuff and produces a disk image that can be converted to a box.
 To use the former provisioner only, run the `vagrant up --provision-with devenv` command when starting.
 Should you continue to the building phase, you might want to grab a nice book